 Frederick Webb Collection, London, 1818.
 Edward Arthur Vestey Stanley (Lord Taunton) Collection, Quantock Lodge, Bridgwater, at least since 1857.
-Acquired by Calouste Gulbenkian, through Duveen, at the sale of the Lord Taunton Heirlooms, held at Sotheby’s, London on 16 July 1920 (lot 3).
+Acquired by Calouste Gulbenkian, through Duveen, at the sale of the Lord Taunton Heirlooms, Sotheby’s, London, 16 July 1920 (lot 3).

-Leopoldo Cicognara – Biografia di Antonio Canova.
-Venezia, 1823.
+Leopoldo Cicognara, Biografia di Antonio Canova.
+Venice, 1823.

 The J. Paul Getty Museum Journal, vol. 14, 1986, no. 251, p.
 263.

-Antonio Canova : Exhibition Held at the Correr Museum, Venice and the Gipsoteca, Possagno, (exhibition catalogue).
-Venice: Marsilio Editori, 1992, no. 150, p.
-332.
+Antonio Canova.
+Exhibition Held at the Correr Museum, Venice and the Gipsoteca, Possagno, (exhibition catalogue).
+Venice: March to September 1992, p.
+332, no. 150.